NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/02 - Getting Started with Vault/04 - Creating a Secret/2 04 - Creating a Secret.md

 # Notes

-- One of Vault’s key features is to read and write arbitrary secrets securely.
+- One of Vault's key features is to read and write arbitrary secrets securely.
 - It does so utilising Secrets engines - these are components responsible for the storage, generation, or encryption of data.
 - Secrets can be stored based on a specific secret engine - each engine offers particular features.